-- 481 Section 1: Community Rights - 482 The SA and its committees shall respect and protect the rights of individual members of the Cornell community - 483 Section 2: Confidentiality - When a subject under discussion or examination requires the use of personal confidential information, all reasonable - efforts shall be made to safeguard the confidentiality of this information.
-Confidential information is meant to include - 486 any and all information that, if publicly exposed, would endanger the privacy, safety, or security of any member of the - 487 Cornell community (students, faculty, and staff), or constitute a breach of any individual right guaranteed by the - 488 University, the State of New York, or the federal government. - 489 Section 3: Infringement of Confidentiality - 490 If any member or group of the University feels that any action of the SA or its committees is infringing upon that - 491 person's or that group's rights under this Article, then that person or group may appeal to the Ombudsman JCC to - 492 determine whether probable grounds exist for a complaint.
-By majority vote, the SA may suspend any actions related - 493 to an appeal to the Ombudsman JCC until the Ombudsman JCC makes a final ruling on the appeal.
+When a subject under discussion or examination requires the use of personal confidential information, all reasonable efforts shall be made to safeguard the confidentiality of this information.
+Confidential information is meant to indude any and all information that, if publidy exposed, would endanger the privacy, safety, or security of any member of the Cornell community (students, faculty, and staff), or constitute a breach of any individual right guaranteed by the University, the State of New York, or the federal government.

+Section 3: Infringement of Confidentiality

+If any member or group of the University feels that any action of the SA or its committees is infringing upon that person's or that group's rights under this Artide, then that person or group may appeal to the Judicial Codes Counselor (JCC) to determine whether probable grounds exist for a complaint.
+By majority vote, the SA may suspend any actions related to an appeal to the JCC until the JCC makes a final ruling on the appeal.

-494 ARTICLE IX: Programs and Activities
+ARTICLE IX: PROGRAMSAND ACTIVITIES

-- 495 Section 1: Public Events and Campus Forums - 496 The SA shall conduct at least one public event or forum per semester at alternating locations on campus.
-These public - 497 events or forums shall include administrators related to a particular topic of current student interest. - 498 Section 1: Speak Up Events - 499 The SA will have the responsibility to conduct at least one public 'Speak Up' event per semester at alternating locations - 500 on campus.
-The 'Speak Up' events are to be conducted as a round table discussion and shall include administrators - related to a particular topic of current student interest.
+Section 1: Public Events and Campus Forums

+The SA shall conduct at least one public event or forum per semester at alternating locations on campus.
+These public events or forums shall indude administrators related to a particular topic of current student interest.

-ARTICLE X: Parliamentary Authority
+ARTICLE X: PARLIAMENTARY AUTHORITY

-- The rules contained in the current edition of Roberts Rules of Order Newly Revised shall govern the SA in all cases to - which they are applicable and in which they are not inconsistent with this charter and any special rules of order the SA - may adopt.
+The rules contained in the current edition of Roberts Rules of Order Newly Revised shall govern the SA in all cases to which they are applicable and in which they are not inconsistent with the charter, bylaws, standing rules, and any special rules of order the SA may adopt.

-ARTICLE XI: Amendments
+ARTICLE XI: AMENDMENTS

-- These bylaws may be amended at any regular meeting of the assembly by a two-thirds vote of the members present, - 508 provided that the amendment has been submitted in writing at the previous regular meeting.
-Amendments may be - 509 presented to the assembly by voting members and by community petition with at least 100 Cornell undergraduate - 510 student signatures.
+These bylaws may be amended at any regular meeting of the assembly by a two-thirds vote of the members present, provided that the amendment has been submitted in writing at the previous regular meeting.
+Amendments may be presented to the assembly by voting members and by community petition with at least 100 Cornell undergraduate student signatures.